 Re-Establishing Credit After Bankruptcy And Foreclosure

-- Late payments after bankruptcy, foreclosure, and short sale is normally not acceptable
+- Late payments after bankruptcy, foreclosure, and a short sale is normally not acceptable

 - But is not a deal killer

-- Full time employment and likelihood of employment of the next three years is required
+- Full-time employment and the likelihood of employment of the next three years is required

-- FHA wants to see that borrowers has re-established credit
+- FHA wants to see that borrowers have re-established credit

 Other Qualification Requirements